sandeeppanda92/aib-data/medium/TendermintBFT.md

 message communication so you give more time to guys with this timeout to receive some messages which are maybe delayed.

-__CC__: In this way that you just decribed via the whole network gossiping before we commit a block, that is what makes Tendermint BFT deterministic in a partially synchronous setting vs Bitcoin which has synchrony assumptions whereby blocks are first mined and then gossiped to the network.
+__CC__: In this way that you just described via the whole network gossiping before we commit a block, that is what makes Tendermint BFT deterministic in a partially synchronous setting vs Bitcoin which has synchrony assumptions whereby blocks are first mined and then gossiped to the network.